C/1989 X1 (Austin): Observations

-Rodney Austin discovered the comet on December 6, 1989, through an 8-inch Schmidt–Newtonian telescope, and it was his third comet discovery.
+Rodney Austin discovered the comet on December 6, 1989, through an 8-inch Schmidt–Newtonian telescope, and it was his third comet discovery after C/1982 M1 and C/1984 N1.
 By the time of its discovery, it was already obvious that it must be a large object, as the comet was still more than 350 million kilometres (2.42 AU) from the Sun and yet it was so bright that it was seen as an 11th magnitude object (that is, 1/100 as bright as what can be perceived with the unaided eye).

 More observations were soon made, establishing the comet's orbit, and it was found that it would pass through its perihelion (the point of its orbit where it is closest to the Sun) on 9 April 1990 at a distance of about 53 million kilometres, inside the orbit of Mercury, the planet closest to the Sun, and it would come within 38 million kilometres of the Earth on May 25.
 The orbit indicated that after 20 April 1990 it could be seen in the northern hemisphere low above the NW horizon, just after sunset, and even better above the NE horizon, shortly before sunrise, and it was expected to develop an easily observable tail which would be a grand celestial view.
 Its high eccentricity, above 1, indicated that it was a dynamically new object from the Oort cloud.

 The comet was at 83 degrees elongation from the Sun at discovery and nearly circumpolar for the southern hemisphere.
 The comet slowly moved northwards and passed the equator on March 21, 1990, however its elongation from the Sun, around 25 degrees, meant it was difficult to observe.
 After perihelion, the comet would start to move gradually away from the Sun and at the time of the closest approach to Earth would be 100 degrees away from the Sun, at the constellation of Aquila and moving southward.

 A long ion tail was observed on late February 1990.
-However, as the comet approached to perihelium the rate of brightening started to slow when it was 1.56 to 1.27 AU away from the Sun and although activity increased again in April, the comet ended up about 6 magnitudes dimmer than expected at maximum brightness, being dimmer than magnitude 2, with most observators reporting a maximum brightness between +4 and +6.
+However, as the comet approached to perihelion the rate of brightening started to slow when it was 1.56 to 1.27 AU away from the Sun and although activity increased again in April, the comet ended up about 6 magnitudes dimmer than expected at maximum brightness, being dimmer than magnitude 2, with most observations reporting a maximum brightness between +4 and +6.
 The comet was visible with naked eye between May 5 and May 25, 1990, before fading below naked eye visibility.